-In addition to the provisions of Policy EAL 17 of the adopted Development Sites Development Plan Document for the redevelopment of commercial, residential and faith buildings and land at Chignell Place, as shown on the Policies Map, proposals should incorporate the closure of Chignell Place to road traffic to form a new courtyard and pedestrian route from the Broadway through the site to connect to the West London Islamic Centre and to Singapore Road.
+In accordance with the provisions of Policy EAL 17 of the adopted Development Sites Development Plan Document for the redevelopment of commercial, residential and faith buildings and land at Chignell Place, as shown on the Policies Map, proposals should conserve and enhance the Victorian facades of the buildings at 120 and 122-126 the Broadway, unless it is demonstrably unviable to do so.

 - 5.45.
-This policy supplements Policy EAL17 of the LBE Development Sites document by adding further guidance to exploit the full potential of a redevelopment scheme in this location.
+This policy supplements Policy EAL17 of the LBE Development Sites document, and aims to exploit the full potential of a redevelopment scheme in this location.
 The site currently comprises a mix of shops, flats above the shops and the West London Islamic Centre to the rear.
-The Centre has consent for a larger facility on its site and the policy identifies the potential of a redevelopment scheme to enable it to be accessed directly from Chignell Place.
-Further, there is no value in retaining the highway land, which will allow for a new courtyard to be created in the scheme and for pedestrian access not only to the new Centre but also through to Singapore Road. - ate an active walkway which will deter crime and fear of crime through 'natural surveillance' of the reproposed public realm'. - 5.47.
-Pedestrian access to and from Singapore Road and the West Ealing Islamic Centre through Chignell Place will celebrate the importance of this key place of worship within the town centre and will encourage increased footfall and prosperity at the western end of the high street.
-It will also relieve dangerous pedestrian congestion along Brownlow Road.

-5.46.
+The Centre has consent for a larger facility on its site. - 5.46.
 People have been afraid to walk into Chignell Place for years for fear of intimidation and crime.
 Drug related crimes continues with five arrests made on 25 April 2016.
 Law and order initiatives have failed to reduce or eliminate crime here.
 It is completely unacceptable to have no-go area in our town centre.
-A radical redevelopment which converts the culde-sac into a through route will cre-
+A radical redevelopment should deter crime and remove the fear of crime from this area. - 5.47.
+Pedestrian 120-126 Broadway located at the entrance to Chignell Place comprise two matching buildings constructed in Victorian times.
+These are included on the Borough's local heritage list, and their frontages should be retained and conserved as part of the redevelopment of the full site, unless it would be demonstrably unfeasible to do so.